 At the Detroit Zoo

-A family of five American beavers resides at the Jane and Frank Warchol Beaver Habitat on the northern edge of the Cotton Family Wetlands: male Linden and females Eve, Wicket, Sassafras and Tulip.
+A family of three American beavers resides at the Jane and Frank Warchol Beaver Habitat on the northern edge of the Cotton Family Wetlands: male Linden and females Eve and Sassafras.

-The largest rodent in North America has a lustrous reddish- or blackish-brown, waterproof fur coat, webbed hind feet and a broad, flat, scaly tail that is roughly 10 inches long.
-The beaver has a disproportionately large skull and four powerful, orange-colored teeth – two upper and two lower incisors – that are used to gnaw on tree bark.
-Its small, round ears can close to keep water out.
+The largest rodents in North America have lustrous reddish- or blackish-brown, waterproof fur coats, webbed hind feet and broad, flat, scaly tails that are roughly 10 inches long.
+Beavers have disproportionately large skulls and four powerful, orange-colored teeth – two upper and two lower incisors – that are used to gnaw on tree bark.
+Their small, round ears can close to keep water out.

-Beavers are one of only three “keystone” species – along with elephants and humans – that have the ability to change the earth’s landscape.
+Beavers are a “keystone” species and have the ability to change the earth’s landscape.